keithj/cl-sam/README.txt

 (but not all) operations, performance is good enough for real work.
-Moreover, it offers the advantages of rapid development at all levels in the SAM/BAM stack (zlib, bgzf, BAM and SAM) not afforded by scripting lanuage bindings of samtools.
+Moreover, it offers the advantages of rapid development at all levels in the SAM/BAM stack (zlib, bgzf, BAM and SAM) not afforded by scripting language bindings of samtools.

 cl-sam is able to create BAM records de novo and may be used to create a BAM file from scratch or edit a BAM stream.
 SAM/BAM header